kkeane/kubernetes-the-hard-way/README.md

 other environments, but I may include snippets, such as tasks and templates.

 The cluster will run on CentOS 7.
-I do not use RHEL 7 here even though I have access to it, because RedHat does not support any form of Kubernetes other than their proprietary version OpenShift.
+I do not use RHEL 7 here even though I have access to it, because RedHat does not officially support any form of Kubernetes other than their proprietary version OpenShift.

 Prerequisites
 ---